Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Prompt-Driven Creativity: Steering LLMs Towards Novel Ideas

 Structured prompts scaffold LLM reasoning, fostering more deliberate and diverse ideation.
 By guiding models through defined reasoning steps, they emulate human metacognitive strategies that enhance creativity. \textit{Chain-of-Thought (CoT)} prompting, where models are encouraged to “think step by step,” improves reasoning accuracy and idea diversity \citep{wei2022chainofthought}.
 Building on this, recent advances like \textit{Consistency-Based Self-Adaptive Prompting (COSP)} automate zero-shot prompt construction by leveraging the model’s own predictions and unlabeled data, enhancing performance on reasoning tasks without task-specific training \citep{wan2023cosp}.

 In scientific domains, methods like \textit{Chain-of-Ideas (CoI)}, structures ideation by organizing literature into sequential knowledge chains that reflect the evolution of a research domain \citep{li2024chain}.
 Instead of exposing LLMs to unstructured data, CoI captures dependencies between past findings and emerging trends, enabling the model to identify gaps, trace idea development, and forecast future research directions.
 Likewise, \textit{Bit-Flip-Spark}, structures idea generation into three stages: the \emph{Bit} (baseline assumption), the \emph{Flip} (challenging that assumption), and the \emph{Spark} (novel insight that emerges) \citep{o2025sparks}.
-This scaffold systematically provokes cognitive conflict—an essential driver of creativity—by encouraging LLMs to question default premises and encourages the synthesis of ideas that transcend traditional disciplinary boundaries, a key step toward transformational creativity.
-Anticipated advances in LLMs, such as ChatGPT-5, are expected to amplify the benefits of structured prompting by enabling more detailed, collaborative reasoning and problem decomposition, further enriching creative outputs.